code-423n4/2023-07-tapioca-findings/data/naman1778-G.md

 To have a == b means that every 0 and 1 match on both variables.
 Meaning that a XOR (operator ^) would evaluate to 0 ((a ^ b) == 0), as it excludes by definition any equalities.Now, if a != b, this means that there’s at least somewhere a 1 and a 0 not matching between a and b, making (a ^ b) != 0.Both formulas are logically equivalent and using the XOR bitwise operator costs actually the same amount of gas.However, it is much cheaper to use the bitwise OR operator (|) than comparing the truthy or falsy values.These are logically equivalent too, as the OR bitwise operator (|) would result in a 1 somewhere if any value is not 0 between the XOR (^) statements, meaning if any XOR (^) statement verifies that its arguments are different.

+There are 6 instances o fthis issue in 4 files:

     File: tapioca-bar-audit/contracts/markets/Market.sol 🖥

     485: if (numerator == 0 || denominator == 0) {